A comprehensive guide to Expected Goals…

 Although this was the first time xG was broadcast on TV, xG has been around for longer than you might think. xG was first introduced in a study published in 2004 and then grew to prominence among football analytical circles from 2012 onwards after Sam Green’s innovative article for Opta.

-Expected Goals is a bit like blue cheese
+What is xG? it’s a bit like blue cheese

 xG is a bit like blue cheese; some love it, some hate it.
 There are three different and distinct ‘camps’ when it comes to one’s opinion on xG.
 There is the die-hard pro xG camp comprised of data analysts, statisticians and quantitative analysts, and those well-versed and integrated within the world of football analytics.